redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 const wasmMem8 = new Uint8ClampedArray(wasmMemory.buffer)
 ```

-In this case, we do not need to allocate a specific `ArrayBuffer` object, because one is created for us when we call `new WebAssembly.Memory()`.
-We do however, still need to create an 8-bit, unsigned integer array to act as an overlay on this `ArrayBuffer`.
+In the case of WebAssembly memory however, we do not need to allocate a specific `ArrayBuffer` object because one is created for us when we call `new WebAssembly.Memory()`.

+We do however, still need to create an 8-bit, unsigned integer array to act as an overlay on this `ArrayBuffer` in order to transfer the image data from WebAssembly shared memory to the `canvas`.

 ### Decide How Shared Memory Should be Used

 Now that we have a block of linear memory large enough to hold both the image and the colour palette, we must decide how this block of memory is to be subdivided.
-And here, we are free to follow any scheme we like &mdash; we just have to keep track of what data structures live where and be very careful not to trample on our own data!
+And here, we are free to follow any scheme we like &mdash; we just have to keep track of what data structures live where and be very careful not to trample on our own data![^2]

 In our case, the simplest way to do this is to say that the image data will start at offset 0 and the colour palette data will start at the full page boundary after the image data.
 This does means that there will be a few bytes of wasted space, but this is not a particularly critical issue.